 Salary will be commensurate with education and experience.
 If you are interested in applying for an open position, please email us, following the instructions above.

 We offer challenging and rewarding work, a team environment, and competitive benefits including substantial employer contributions to health insurance and savings, paid annual leave and sick leave, life insurance, and participation in the Florida Retirement System.
 See www.broward.org/Benefits for more information about our benefits.
 We also give the options to work 10 hours a day, four days per week and to work remotely once per week.
 We are located in Plantation, in central Broward County.

 Receipt will be confirmed via e-mail only.
 No telephone inquiries, please.
 The earliest review will occur approximately 14 days from the initial posting.
 Please be aware that resumes and related information may be subject to public disclosure in accordance with Florida public records laws.
 As a condition of employment, selected candidates must pass an extensive background investigation.
 The Broward Office of the Inspector General is an Equal Opportunity Employer.

 Veteran's preference will be granted to eligible veterans, spouses of veterans and other veteran's preference eligible persons in accordance with Florida law.
-To be considered for veteran's preference, you are required to submit a copy of your DD214 (member copy #4), or an equivalent document which serves as a certificate of release or discharge, and/or other supporting documentation as required by the Florida Administrative Code depending upon the category under which preference is being claimed.
+To be considered for veteran's preference, you must submit a copy of your DD214 (member copy #4) or an equivalent document which serves as a certificate of release or discharge and/or other supporting documentation as required by the Florida Administrative Code depending upon the category under which preference is being claimed.
 Documents submitted for previous applications will not carry over.
-Documentation must be received PRIOR TO THE ANNOUNCEMENT CLOSING DATE.
+Documentation must be received PRIOR TO THE ANNOUNCEMENT CLOSING DATE. "